 - Apply a cold pack (such as a bag of frozen vegetables) to the top of your dog’s head.

 - Begin massaging your dog’s legs with vigor.
 This increases circulation, decreasing the risk of shock.

 - Call us to let us know you suspect heat stroke in your dogs and have taken the preceding steps.
 We will advise you on how to transport your dog to us and will prepare a room for them.
 This is crucially important, as heatstroke often causes dangerous secondary conditions that are invisible to the naked eye.

 As soon as your dog arrives at our veterinary hospital, we will begin to provide your dog with electrolytes and intravenous fluids.
 After we are confident your dog’s condition is stable, we will start to check for secondary conditions.
 These include irregular blood pressure levels, clotting problems, kidney failure, brain swelling, and neurological issues.
 If we find signs of a secondary condition, we will begin treatment immediately.

 In all stages of treatment, fast action is so important with heatstroke victims, even if it seems mild.

 We understand that heatstroke is a scary topic to dog owners; so many dogs are lost to it every year.
 But if you take this guide’s advice to heart, including the preventative measures, and follow the immediate treatment action plan, you are taking such an important step in protecting your dog.
 We recommend bookmarking this guide and sharing with your friends.
 And remember, no matter what you need, we are always here for you and your dog.

--The Animal Clinic of Oceanway Team
+-The Animal Hospital of Oceanway Team